gisma/uavRmp/README.md

 Up to now the ```uavRmp``` package has been dedicated to low budget rtf-UAVs (ready-to-fly) as the DJI series that are supported by [Litchi](https://flylitchi.com/) and Pixhawk based platforms as the Yuneec UAVs or the outdated but still running 3DR Solo.

-The core planning tool ```makeFP``` (make flight plan) creates either intermediate flight control files for the DJI UAVs or ready to upload control files for the 3DR Solo.
+The core planning tool ```makeAP``` (make arial flight plan) creates either intermediate flight control files for the DJI UAVs or ready to upload control files for the 3DR Solo.

 ## News